Compounded medication — not FDA-approved

 Injectable recombinant HGH (brand names like Humatrope, Genotropin, Norditropin) delivers finished hormone directly into your bloodstream, bypassing the pituitary entirely.
 It produces the largest GH effects, but it also carries the most significant risks (insulin resistance, edema, carpal tunnel, and at sustained high doses, potential concerns about cancer promotion).
 It's also illegal to prescribe for anti-aging or performance-enhancement purposes in the US — legitimate indications are limited to documented pediatric growth hormone deficiency and adult growth hormone deficiency in patients with documented pituitary failure.

-Sermorelin and tesamorelin are not HGH.
-They stimulate your body's own GH production, preserving the natural pulsatile release pattern and the body's built-in shut-off signals that keep things from going too far.
-You can't overdose on these peptides the way you can on HGH because your own pituitary won't release more than it's capable of, regardless of how much signaling peptide is present.
+Sermorelin and Tesamorelin are not HGH.
+They stimulate your body's own GH production, preserving the natural pulse-based release pattern and the body's built-in shut-off signals that keep things from going too far.
+You can't overdose on these peptides the way you can on HGH because your own pituitary won't release more than it's capable of, regardless of how much signaling peptide is around.

-This is also why the effects are more modest than HGH.
+That's also why the effects are more modest than HGH.
 You're amplifying the system's natural response rather than bypassing it.
-For most patients, this is the right tradeoff.
-You're extending your body's natural GH curve rather than replacing it.
+For most patients, that's the right tradeoff — extending your body's natural GH curve rather than replacing it.

-A common question from patients is why sermorelin and tesamorelin are available through legitimate 503A compounding today when several other peptides in the broader biohacker conversation aren't.
+A common question: why are Sermorelin and Tesamorelin available through legitimate 503A compounding today, when several other peptides in the broader biohacker conversation aren't?

 The answer is regulatory.
 In 2023, the FDA moved a set of peptides to Category 2 on the bulk drug substances list, effectively blocking 503A compounding pharmacies from producing them.
 In February 2026, the administration announced intent to restore a group of peptides back to Category 1, which would return them to legitimate compounding.
 As of mid-2026, the formal FDA publication of that reclassification is still pending.

-Sermorelin and tesamorelin were not affected by the 2023 Category 2 action.
-Sermorelin has a long FDA history via Geref; tesamorelin is currently FDA-approved via Egrifta.
-Both have established compounding pathways that the 2023 reclassification didn't touch.
-This is why they remain the two GH-axis peptides that can be legitimately prescribed through 503A compounding today.
+Sermorelin and Tesamorelin weren't affected by the 2023 Category 2 action.
+Sermorelin has a long FDA history via Geref.
+Tesamorelin is currently FDA-approved via Egrifta.
+Both have established compounding pathways the 2023 reclassification didn't touch.
+That's why they remain the two GH-axis peptides that can be legitimately prescribed through 503A compounding right now.

 Testosterone (men or women).
 Testosterone and GH synergize for muscle maintenance, body composition, and sexual function.
 The combination is common in longevity protocols for both sexes.

 Exercise, especially resistance training.
 GH peptides alone do not build muscle.
-Combined with resistance training and adequate protein intake, they optimize the body's response to the work you're already doing.
+Combined with resistance training and adequate protein, they optimize your body's response to the work you're already doing.

-Patients who add sermorelin or tesamorelin to an already-optimized base (exercise, sleep, nutrition, stress management) generally see the clearest benefits.
+Patients who add a GH-axis peptide to an already-optimized base (exercise, sleep, nutrition, stress management) generally see the clearest benefits.
 Patients who expect the peptide to substitute for the basics tend to be disappointed.

 Editorial & medical disclaimer